griftastic/NonProfitApp/README.md

 The NonProfit App is a local API app that utilizes Foreign Keys and Endpoints to help NonProfit Companies find Volunteers based on the skills they have.

-Here are the different endpoints we have.
+Here are the endpoints we used to accomplish our goals.

 ## NonProfit App Endpoints